Frank Rizzo Statue Is Removed In Philadelphia: 'It Is Finally Gone,' Mayor Says

 The latest demonstrations prompted the city to accelerate its plans to remove the statue, which were discussed as early as 2017.

-Member station WHYY describes the scene this morning:
+NPR member station WHYY described the scene Wednesday morning:

 "As National Guard troops deployed in the wake of recent protests watched, a crane lifted the 10-foot-tall bronze statue and workers shook it from its stand outside the Municipal Services Building, across from City Hall.
 It was loaded onto the back of a truck."

 Rizzo died in 1991.
-But he has loomed large in Philadelphia because of his use of violence during and after the Civil Rights era.
-He set the tone immediately after becoming police commissioner in 1967, as officers set upon thousands of high school students who were demonstrating at the Board of Education.
+But he has loomed large in Philadelphia because of his use of violence during and after the civil rights era.
+He set the tone immediately after becoming police commissioner in 1967 as officers set upon thousands of high school students who were demonstrating at the Board of Education.
 Some witnesses quoted Rizzo saying, "Get their black asses!"

 As NPR's Gene Demby, a Philadelphia native, has written of Rizzo: